Photo: Visit Utah - Steve Greenwood

 Jordanelle State Park is located just north of Heber.
 Heber is 35 miles east of Salt Lake City.
 To reach Hailstone, take US 40 to the Mayflower exit (#8).

 To reach Rock Cliff, take US 40 to its junction with SR-32.
 Follow this road along the southeast rim of the reservoir for 7.5 miles.
-Turn left at the Rock cliff Road.
+Turn left at the Rock Cliff Road.

 Facilities At a Glance